Extracting high-order cosmological information in galaxy surveys with power spectra: Conclusions

-\item[Author contributions] YW contributed to the idea and the development of the pipeline, performed the analysis on the Molino mocks, produced the results and contributed to the draft.
+\item[Author contributions] YW contributed to the idea and the development of the pipeline, performed the analysis on the {\sc Molino} mocks, produced the results and contributed to the draft.
 GBZ proposed the idea, developed the pipeline, preformed the analysis on the $N$-body mocks and wrote the draft.
 KK contributed to the idea and pipeline, led the effort on the theoretical interpretation of the result and co-wrote the draft.
-WJP contributed to the theoretical interpretation and observational implications of this work, and co-wrote the draft.
-RT and CH provided the $N$-body mocks, performed the reconstruction and measured the power spectra.
+WJP contributed to the idea, theoretical interpretation and observational implications of this work, and co-wrote the draft.
+RT and CH provided the $N$-body mocks, performed the reconstruction and measured the power spectra and bispectrum.
 HGM and CHH contributed to the bispectrum analysis, and to the draft.
+RZ built a theoretical model for the $k$-dependent noise for the cross-power spectrum, to confirm the measurement using the HSHD approach.
 WZ, RZ and XM contributed to building an EFT-based theoretical model for the cross-power, which helped with interpretation of the result.
 YY and HZ provided another set of $N$-body mock for a cross validation, and helped with interpreting the de-correlation effect.
 FG preformed a test on the eBOSS mocks to confirm the de-correlation effect between $P_{\rm pre}$ and $P_{\rm post}$.